-After termination and applying to receive benefits, the member may rollover vested funds to another qualified plan, structure a periodic payment under the Investment Plan, receive a lump-sum distribution, leave the funds invested for future distribution, or any combination of these options.
+After termination and applying to receive benefits, the member may roll over vested funds to another qualified plan, structure a periodic payment under the Investment Plan, receive a lump-sum distribution, leave the funds invested for future distribution, or any combination of these options.
 Disability coverage is provided in which the member may either transfer the account balance to the FRS Pension Plan when approved for disability retirement to receive guaranteed lifetime monthly benefits under the FRS Pension Plan, or remain in the Investment Plan and rely upon that account balance for retirement income.

-The University's Investment Plan pension expense totaled \$646,110 or the fiscal year ended June 30, 2017.
+The University's Investment Plan pension expense totaled \$679,189 for the fiscal year ended June 30, 2018.

 State University System Optional Retirement Program.
 Section 121.35, Florida Statutes, provides for an Optional Retirement Program (Program) for eligible university instructors and administrators.
-The Program is designed to aid State universities in recruiting employees by offering more portability to employees not expected to remain in FRS for 8 or more years.
+The Program is designed to aid State universities in recruiting employees by offering more portability to employees not expected to remain in the FRS for 8 or more years.

 The Program is a defined contribution plan, which provides full and immediate vesting of all contributions submitted to the participating companies on behalf of the participant.
 Employees in eligible positions can make an irrevocable election to participate in the Program, rather than the FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
-The employing university contributes 5.14 percent of the participant's salary to the participant's account, 2.83 percent to cover the unfunded actuarial liability of the FRS pension plan, and 0.01 percent to cover administrative costs, for a total of 7.98 percent, and employees contribute 3 percent of the employee's salary.
+The employing university contributes 5.14 percent of the participant's salary to the participant's account, 3.3 percent to cover the unfunded actuarial liability of the FRS pension plan, and 0.01 percent to cover administrative costs, for a total of 8.45 percent, and employees contribute 3 percent of the employee's salary.
 Additionally, the employee may contribute, by payroll deduction, an amount not to exceed the percentage contributed by the University to the participant's annuity account.
 The contributions are invested in the company or companies selected by the participant to create a fund for the purchase of annuities at retirement.

-The University's contributions to the Program totaled \$3,528,345, and employee contributions totaled \$2,438,153 for the 2016-17 fiscal year.
+The University's contributions to the Program totaled \$3,788,105, and employee contributions totaled \$2,416,631 for the 2017-18 fiscal year.

-12. Construction Commitments
+13. Construction Commitments

-The University's construction commitments at June 30, 2017, were as follows:
+The University's construction commitments at June 30, 2018, were as follows: